VJAI/simple-crypto/README.md

 ### iOS

 This plugin uses the Objective-C implementation of [RNCryptor](https://github.com/RNCryptor/RNCryptor).
 RNCryptor is a CCCryptor (AES encryption) wrapper for iOS and Mac.
 The data format includes all the metadata required to securely implement AES encryption.
-It is returned as a base64 string using [NSData+Base64](https://github.com/l4u/NSData-Base64).
+It is returned as a base64 string ~~using [NSData+Base64](https://github.com/l4u/NSData-Base64)~~.
 The encrypted blob includes:

 * AES-256 encryption
 * CBC mode